MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/marking.md

 ---
 # required metadata

-title: Marking firmed orders with Planning Optimization
+title: Inventory marking with Planning Optimization
-description: This topic provides information about the options available for marking firmed orders when you are using Planning Optimization.
+description: This topic provides information about the options available for marking inventory in firmed orders when you are using Planning Optimization.
 author: ChristianRytt
 manager: tfehr
 ms.date: 12/02/2020